-Jacqueline Alexander serves as regional vice president for real estate development at The Community Builders, Inc. (TCB), a position she has held since March 2014.
-Alexander directs the real estate development activities and manages project management staff in the Washington D.C. office.
+Jacqueline Alexander serves as vice president of real estate development for The Community Builders, Inc. Mid-Atlantic region, a position she has held since March 2014.
+Jackie directs the real estate development activities and manages project management staff in Washington, D.C. and Maryland.

-Alexander holds a Master of Science degree in urban policy analysis and management from the Robert J. Milano Graduate School of Management and Urban Policy at the New School in New York City.
-She also received a Bachelor of Arts degree from Binghamton University in New York.
+Jackie holds a master’s degree in urban policy analysis and management from the Robert J. Milano Graduate School of Management and Urban Policy at the New School in New York City.
+She also received a bachelor’s degree from Binghamton University in New York.
 She has served on numerous nonprofit boards within the community development and social services fields.